Finland under Swedish rule: Gallery

-The age of the Kalmar Union
+Age of the Kalmar Union

 Finland as part of the Kalmar Union

-The Nordic Kalmar Union was founded by Queen of Denmark Margaret I in 1397.
-In practice, conflicts arose within the union, as the Swedish high classes with their expansion policy were interested in the east, the direction of Russia, whereas the Danish were more interested in the south – the direction of the German lands.
-There were also internal conflicts between the high class of individual nations.
-The struggle to power was not only the result of "foreign political" differences in modern parlance.
+The Nordic Kalmar Union was founded by Queen Margaret I of Denmark in 1397.
+In practice, conflicts arose within the union, as the Swedish upper classes with their expansionist policy were interested in the east, the direction of Russia, whereas the Danish were more interested in the south – the direction of the German lands.
+There were also internal conflicts between the upper classes of individual nations.
+The struggle for power was not only the result of "foreign political" differences in modern parlance.

 Even in the union age, Finland did not form a continuous governmental area but was divided into two separate governmental districts.
 Viipuri acted as a significant, sometimes almost independent centre, whereas Turku was a more integral part of the governmental area of the central authority.
 According to Kauko Pirinen, "In the decentralised union nation Finland was also decentralised.
 In practical terms, it was not a continuous political entity."

 The independent position of Viipuri was evident in that although Finland was divided into two separate lawspeaker areas, Southern and Northern Finland, in 1435, Viipuri had its own independent Karelian lawspeaker area already in the 1440s, with the lawspeaker probably appointed by the chief of the Viipuri Castle.
 However, the Karelian lawspeaker had no authority in the Turku land court.